 Because of the large number of post-war female rally drivers from the British Isles, I have had to split this post into two halves.
 As ever, drivers are arranged alphabetically.
-Louise Cook now has her own post, as does Jean Denton.
+Louise Cook now has her own post, as do Jean Denton and Eleanor Allard.

 Shelagh Aldersmith - British driver and navigator in the 1960s.
 She usually drove a Mini.
 In 1961, she drove an MG in the RAC Rally, with Rosemary Seers.
 They also drove an MG together on the 1962 Monte.
 One of her first Mini drives was the 1964 RAC Rally, with W West.
 She also entered the Monte that year, but did not finish.
 The Mini was her chosen car in 1967 as well: she and Carolyn Tyler entered the Monte Carlo Rally, and she was set to drive in the RAC Rally until it was cancelled.
 She was usually referred to as “Dr. S Aldersmith”, and has been described as "formidable".

 Linda Allen - Scottish driver from Oban.
 She first competed in the Scottish Championship in a Vauxhall Astra, and campaigned one of these cars in the 2004 and 2005 Scottish championship.
 She moved on to a Mitsubishi Lancer Evo 4 in 2006, winning the Ladies’ award on the Snowman Rally and finishing 21st overall.

 Jo Ashfield - one of the Rootes team's female driving squad in the 1950s.
 She was both navigator and driver, and sat alongside Mary Handley-Page, among others.
 In 1956, she was one of a team of lady Standard drivers, and drove a Vanguard in the Monte Carlo Rally.
 Her co-driver was Francoise Clark.
 The two had previously driven a Ford Zephyr in Monte Carlo in 1955.
 Jo appears to have been active since at least 1950.